Simsipelago/Sims4ArchipelagoMod/README.md

 S4CL Copyright (c) COLONOLNUTTY

 This project includes some elements of the [websocket client](https://github.com/websocket-client/websocket-client/tree/master) and [rel](https://github.com/bubbleboy14/registeredeventlistener).
+It also includes their dependencies.